erikvanzijst/electronics/scramble/index.md

 to turn it into a (very simple!) game.

-Could we fly and navigate a pixel through a scrolling field of obstacles in the style of early games video?
+Could we fly and navigate a pixel through a scrolling field of obstacles in the style of early video games?

 ![1982 Atari River Raid](atari_riverraid.jpg)